mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

 ??? question "How to set up a generator smoke test?"

-    > I would like to write a generator smoke test.
-Therefore, I have some solutions with models (regular ones, not *@test* models) which are built from the command line and the generators invoked are generating some .c files.
+    > I want to write a generator smoke test.
+Therefore, I have some solutions with models (regular ones, not *@test* models) built from the command line, and the generators invoked are generating some .c files.

-    > In addition, I also have a *@test* model in the same solution with some unit tests which checks if the output directories of these models contain any generated files.
-I don't invoke the generation of the models programmatically but rely on the ant task which is generating the solution.
+    > In addition, I also have a *@test* model in the same solution with some unit tests, which checks if the output directories of these models contain any generated files.
+I don't invoke the generation of the models programmatically but rely on the Ant task which generates the solution.

-    > Unfortunately this setup always leads to broken tests.
-It seems like the unit tests are executed before the models (which are built during the CI run) and though the test fails.
+    > Unfortunately, this setup always leads to broken tests.
+The unit tests are executed before the models (which are built during the CI run) and though the test fails.

     {{ question_by('arimer') }}

-    When the tests work fine when run from within the IDE, then the problem is most probably that when your tests are executed, they are running from the jars and not the sources.
+    When the tests work fine from within the IDE, the problem is that when your tests are executed, they run from the JARs, not the sources.
 The generator output location points into the jar file that the tests are executed from and not to the real source location.

     You could change the packaging to include the *source_gen* folder for your specific test solution.

-    This can be done the following way in the default layout of your build model:
+    Make this change to the default layout of your build model:

     ![layout: module myTestSolution](layout_module_myTestSolution.png)

     In this case, you would need to detect if you are running from sources or from a JAR in CI and change the location where you look for the generated files.

+    In this case, you need to detect if you are running from sources or a JAR in CI and change the location where you look for the generated files.
-    This can be done by calculating a solution relative path for the test solution containing the packed sources.
+    You can calculate a relative path for the test solution containing the packed sources.

     ```java
     //case running from .jar